samyarmodabber/lecturenotes-neurocomputing/neurocomputing/1-intro/2-Math.md

 ### Vectors

-A vector can be thought of as the **coordinates of a point** in an Euclidian space (such the 2D space), relative to the origin.
+A vector can be thought of as the **coordinates of a point** in an Euclidean space (such the 2D space), relative to the origin.
 A vector space relies on two fundamental operations, which are that:

 * Vectors can be added: